 Concerning the average salary, the lowest value among all the type of cities is that of medium-size cities, which means these cities are relatively poor compared to the others (also compared to small-cities), even if from 2010 to 2014 it has passed from 29226 to 44810 RMB (but these values also go together with the increase in the cost of life as well!).

 Thirdly, in terms of GDP the largest share is taken by large cities, followed by medium cities (but in terms of GDP per capita, medium cities values are lower than that of small-cities), moreover, the GDP of medium cities has been going up until 2010 and then it has been declining, and it concentrates in city clusters and in the cities settled around the Beijing- Shanghai railway.
 In this regard, it is relevant to consider that from 2005 – 2014 also the job creation in these cities has been decreasing and the majority of job created has been, indeed, along the Beijing-Shanghai railway line.
 Also, even if compared with other levels of cities, medium-sized cities have lager amount of GDP, population, government measures, etc. their overall efficiency isn’t high, both their industrial and employment structures – which is dominated by dominated by secondary industry - are low end and also financially they are not strong.
 In addition, they have more expenditure than revenues, and even if in terms of public expenditure for education (17%) they are just after large cities, they spend very little in science an technology (1%) - which create a great spatial difference between medium and large cities.
-Indeed, except for the areas and for the Yangzte river Delta other urban centres investing in science and technology are dispersed (e.g. Guanzhong region, Inner Mongolia, etc.).
+Indeed, except for the Southeastern areas and for the Yangzte river Delta other urban centres investing in science and technology are dispersed (e.g. Guanzhong region, Inner Mongolia, etc.).

 Fourthly, concerning the industrial structure and employment characteristics, compared with the cities of higher level, the proportion of primary industry employees in medium-sized cities is relatively higher (3,3%), even though the highest number of employees is in tertiary industry (almost 53%); followed by secondary industry (which has been, indeed, increasing from 2010 to 2014).